-Dr. Collard normally performs surgery on Monday mornings, Tuesdays and Thursdays, and is not available for office appointments at those times.
+Dr. Collard normally performs surgery on Tuesdays, Thursday mornings, and Fridays.
+He is not available for office appointments at those times.

 Dr. Collard’s highly trained staff is here to serve you and help you navigate the treatment process.
 Please feel free to contact them if you have a question regarding their area of expertise, as described below.

-Kellie Tiepelman, LPN and Michelle Couture-Session — Kellie and Michelle are Dr. Collard’s nurses.
+Kellie Tiepelman, LPN and Samantha Brady — Kellie and Samantha are Dr. Collard’s nurses.
 You are encouraged to contact them with any questions regarding surgery, surgery scheduling, medication refills and other medical-related concerns.

-Blanche Strauser — Blanche is responsible for all diagnostic testing scheduling, insurance pre-certifications for tests and surgeries, and prior authorizations for worker’s compensation patients.
+Alyssa Weinheimer — Alyssa is responsible for all diagnostic testing scheduling, insurance pre-certifications for tests and surgeries, and prior authorizations for worker’s compensation patients.

 Because Dr. Collard performs surgeries and is out of the office at least two days a week, it can take up to 24 hours to authorize a refill.